feyeandal/feye.website/data/authors/default.md

 I am a geospatial analyst and a project manager based in [Quezon City, Philippines](https://www.openstreetmap.org/relation/106569).

 I like automating my geospatial data processing and analysis workflows using Python because I hate doing repetitive jobs.
-I am fond of great visualizations such as maps, graphs, and posters created using open-source tools.
+I am fond of great data visualizations such as maps, graphs, and posters created using open-source tools.

 I also volunteer for [OpenStreetMap-Philippines](https://wiki.openstreetmap.org/wiki/Philippines) while I serve as a Regional Ambassador for [YouthMappers](youthmappers.org).